fachat/csa_ultracpu/README.md

 data, i.e. the pixel data for a character.
 This is also stored in VRAM, and is being loaded there from the Flash Boot ROM by the initial boot loader.

-The CPLD reads the character data, stores it to fetch the character pixel data, and streams that out using its internal video shift register.
+The FPGA reads the character data, stores it to fetch the character pixel data, and streams that out using its internal video shift register.

 For more detailled descriptions of the features and how to use them, pls see the subdirectory,